SillyTavern/SillyTavern-Docs/Usage/st-script.md

 4. The `/abort` command interrupts the script execution when encountered.

 `/if` commands can be used as a ternary operator.
-The following example will pass a "true" string to the next command the variable `a` equals 5, and "false" string otherwise.
+The following example will pass a "true" string to the next command the variable `a` equals 5, and a "false" string otherwise.

 ```
 /if left=a right=5 rule=eq else="/pass false" "/pass true" |